gotson/komga-website/src/guides/scan-analysis-refresh.md

 [Mylar](https://github.com/mylar3/mylar3) can generate a `series.json` file inside your Series folders.
 This option will import the following fields into Komga:
 - The `name` field will be used for the Series title.
 If the `volume` field is set and is different from `1`, then the `year` field will be appended to the title, in the form `<name> (<year>)`.
-- `status` will be used to set the Series status
+- `status` will be used to set the Series status.
-- `description_formatted` or `description_text` will be used for the Series summary
+- `description_formatted` or `description_text` will be used for the Series summary.
-- `publisher` will be used for the Series publisher
+- `publisher` will be used for the Series publisher.
-- `age_rating` will be used for the Series age rating
+- `age_rating` will be used for the Series age rating.
+- `total_issues` will be used for the total count of books.

 ### Import local media assets <Badge text="0.56.0+" />